-All students must meet with their advisor prior to registration.
+All students must meet with their Academic Advisor prior to registration.
 Current students may pre-register during designated times.

 New Curriculum Students

 New students need to apply for admission, schedule the necessary placement test(s), and meet with an advisor to register.
-Typically, new students register during OAR (Orientation, Advising & Registration), provided they have taken all other steps in the enrollment process.
+Typically, new students register between June and August prior to attending New Student Orientation, provided they have taken all other steps in the enrollment process.

 Basic Law Enforcement Training (BLET) Students

 BLET students will have a separate registration day designated by the program director.
 Students must still complete all admissions applications, placement testing, etc. prior to this registration day.
-Additional information can be obtained by contacting Chantal Taunton at 910.7558088.
+Additional information can be obtained by contacting Obbie Blanton, Director, BLET at 910.755.8087.

 Grades are available via Self Service at the end of the each term.
 Students should view their grades, and if they have any questions, contact the instructor directly.